Spotlight on Three Next-Gen Open‑Social Apps from FediForum 2025

 • Why it matters: Think of it as "WordPress for the Fediverse" – enabling niche communities to self-govern and craft their own user experience.

-Channel.org (from the Newsmast Foundation based in the UK) is a Mastodon-based service that empowers users to build and share curated “channels” drawing from hashtags, added contributors, RSS feeds, and even Bluesky accounts.
+Channel.org (from the UK based Newsmast Foundation) is a Mastodon-based service that empowers users to build and share curated “channels” drawing from hashtags, added contributors, RSS feeds, and even Bluesky accounts.

 • Core purpose: Create thematic feeds – like newsletters or mini-communities – that others can follow.